xpdAcq/xpdAcq/doc/usb_Scan.rst

 contain just one exposure (we call that a count scan, ``'ct'`` ).
 Or it may be a series of exposures taken one after the other, possibly with a delay between.
 We call that a time-series (or ``'tseries'`` ).
-Another popular one that is supported is the a temperature series, or temperature ramp, ``Tramp'``.
+Another popular one that is supported is the a temperature series, or temperature ramp, ``'Tramp'``.
 More are also on the way, but these simple scans may also be combined together in scripts, giving the user significant control over how to construct their experiment.